 In his talk, John briefly goes over the dangers of smoking.
 He then spends a lot of time detailing the steps that are required for a heavy smoker to put the bad habit to rest for good.

 So, based on the above, we can assume two things.

 First, John is transferring information to his audience through an informative speaking technique.
 He did this by discussing the dangers of smoking.

 Second, John transitions into a persuasive technique by detailing the steps that are required to quit.

-As you can see, John used two types of public speaking techniques in the same talk.
-He did this to make sure that his speech would be practical.
+As you probably noticed, John used two types of public speaking techniques in the same talk.

 Moral of the story: don’t be afraid to use two (or more) techniques in the same talk if you think it would have a more significant impact on the members of your audience.